Positive maps and extendibility hierarchies from copositive matrices: Abstract

 \section{Abstract}

 The characterization of positive, non-completely positive linear maps is a central problem in operator algebras and quantum information theory, where such maps serve as entanglement witnesses.
 This work introduces and systematically studies a new convex cone of \emph{pairwise copositive matrices}, denoted $\COPCP_n$.
 We establish that this cone is dual to the cone of pairwise completely positive matrices and, critically, provides a complete characterization for the positivity of the broad and physically relevant class of covariant maps.
 We provide a way to systematically lift matrices from the classical cone of copositive matrices, $\COP_n$, to the new pairwise cone $\COPCP_n$, thereby creating a powerful bridge between the well-studied theory of copositive forms and the structure of positive maps.
-We develop an analogous framework for decomposable maps, introducing the \emph{cone of pairwise decomposable matrices}.
+We develop an analogous framework for decomposable maps, introducing the \emph{cone $\mathsf{PDEC}_n$ of pairwise decomposable matrices}. {For several families of linear maps having diagonal unitary symmetry such as generalized Choi maps, we characterize membership in these cones using simple properties of the parameters of the maps.}

 As a primary application of this framework, we define a novel family of linear maps $\Phi_t^G$ parameterized by a graph $G$ and a real parameter $t$.
 We derive exact thresholds on $t$ that determine when these maps are positive, decomposable, or completely positive, linking these properties to fundamental graph-theoretic parameters.
 This construction yields vast \emph{new families of positive indecomposable maps}, for which we provide explicit examples derived from infinite classes of graphs, most notably rank 3 strongly regular graphs such as Paley graphs.